acohen27/dockerStuff/README.md

   Username: admin Password: x0cloud
   ```

-17. Test the debugger in your Eclipse.
+16. Test the debugger in your Eclipse.
 Few reminders:
   - Update the host's value to "docker" (or **docker-machine ip default**)
-  - "JUNIT_NAMESPACE=qa" need to be set in your ~/.bash_profile
+  - "JUNIT_NAMESPACE=qa" need to be set in your ~/.bash_profile for it to work properly

 You should be set to go!